-- the atmospheric argument is based on relationships between the polynya and the strength or persistence of the Southern

-- Annular Mode, the strength of the wind itself (e.g. Cheon et al., 2014; Francis et al., 2019; Campbell et al., 2019), or even on moisture transport (Francis et al., 2020); - the oceanographic argument is two-fold: that the Maud Rise region is weakly stratified, hence prone to deep convection and polynya events (Kjellsson et al., 2015; Heuzé et al., 2015b; Wilson et al., 2019), and that the polynya opens when comparatively warm Circumpolar Deep Water is upwelled (Holland, 2001; Martin et al., 2013; Dufour et al., 2017; Cheon and Gordon, 2019).
+- the atmospheric argument is based on relationships between the polynya and the strength or persistence of the Southern Annular Mode, the strength of the wind itself (e.g. Cheon et al., 2014; Francis et al., 2019; Campbell et al., 2019), or even on moisture transport (Francis et al., 2020); - the oceanographic argument is two-fold: that the Maud Rise region is weakly stratified and hence prone to deep convection and polynya events (Kjellsson et al., 2015; Heuzé et al., 2015b; Wilson et al., 2019), and that the polynya opens when comparatively warm Circumpolar Deep Water is upwelled (Holland, 2001; Martin et al., 2013; Dufour et al., 2017; Cheon and Gordon, 2019).

-Could the lack of in-situ data be compensated by satellite-based observations?
-The most common method to monitor sea ice globally consists in daily estimates of sea ice concentration from passive radiometers (Spreen et al., 2008), mostly in the microwave region (e.g. AMSR-E highest frequency of 89 GHz, or wavelength of approx. 3 mm).
+Could the lack of in situ data be compensated by satellitebased observations?
+The most common method to monitor sea ice globally consists in daily estimates of sea ice concentration from passive radiometers (Spreen et al., 2008), mostly in the microwave region (e.g. the Advanced Microwave Scanning Radiometer for Earth Observing System (AMSR-E) highest frequency of 89 GHz or wavelength of approximately 3 mm).
 Passive microwave remote sensing is also commonly used for the determination of sea ice age (e.g. Maslanik et al., 2007), a proxy for its thickness and salinity.
-Passive microwave remote sensing products have a relatively low horizontal resolution of the order of 3 km, so (active) Synthetic Aperture Radar (SAR) has become common for high resolution applications such as lead (e.g. Murashkin et al., 2018) or melt pond detection (Mäkynen et al., 2014), sea ice drift tracking (e.g. Demchev et al., 2017), classification (e.g. Aldenhoff et al., 2018) and especially thickness retrievals (e.g. Zhang et al., 2016).
-To the best of our knowledge, none of these methods has been used for detecting that sea ice is about to open.
-We here use a subcategory of passive radiometers in the infrared region of the electromagnetic spectrum, known as the Advanced Very High Resolution Radiometer or AVHRR.
+Passive microwave remote sensing products have a relatively low horizontal resolution of the order of 3 km, so (active) synthetic aperture radar (SAR) has become common for high-resolution applications such as lead (e.g. Murashkin et al., 2018) or melt pond detection (Mäkynen et al., 2014), sea-ice-drift tracking (e.g. Demchev et al., 2017), classification (e.g. Aldenhoff et al., 2018), and especially thickness retrievals (e.g. Zhang et al., 2016).
+To the best of our knowledge, none of these methods have been used for detecting sea ice that is about to open.
+We here use a subcategory of passive radiometers in the infrared region of the electromagnetic spectrum, known as the Advanced Very High Resolution Radiometer (AVHRR).
 AVHRR has been used to monitor sea ice since the late 1970s from multi-mission satellites, which gives it a higher-than-daily coverage and makes it a quite robust method (Comiso, 1991).
 Our hypothesis, based on our preliminary study (Heuzé and Aldenhoff, 2018), is that the upwelling and/or heat loss to the atmosphere caused by sea ice thinning prior to the Weddell Polynya opening is detectable in these infrared data.